Caeldeth/loures/Lore/Solanalein-Realto-I-Laiocht-Fior-Na-Speire.md

 ![Ceadsearc](images/solanalein_realto_5.png)

->_"Here follows the account of the first experimentational forms of matter.
+>_"Here follows the account of the first experimental forms of matter.
 In days long gone, gods and demons experimented with primitive life.
 They created crude beasts which walked awkwardly, shunned light, and had no language or culture ("Flesh Gollum," see Reanimation and its Uses).
 However these monsters had no capacity for love.
 Finally the gods desired to see creatures interact with the emotion of love.
 Two crude animals were created and were granted a heart to love and care for one another.
 These creatures, being very innocent of the world, so fiercely loved one another that they never were apart for longer than a few moments at a time._
 >
 >_One day, the one said to the other, "I realize now that some day one of us will die, and leave the other to be alone in this world."
 The lovers were so overcome with sadness at this thought that they cursed the ground and the animals and the gods above them.
 They mourned and wailed, smashed trees and broke rock in their sorrow and anger.
 In time, the gods wearied of this behaviour.
 The two were given a choice: Either come to terms with the prospect of death or be destroyed.
 The two creatures clung to each other and would not commit to the gods.
 They flung themselves into Undine Lake and perished there.
 The gods took pity on them at last, and lifted them to an eternal place in the skies above, forever locked in each other's arms."_
 >